 Salary Information for Quality Control Managers

-According to the U.S. Bureau of Labor Statistics (BLS), industrial production managers, which is a related occupation, earned a mean annual salary of $99,370 in 2013, while the median annual wages for the profession in that year were $90,790.
-Quality managers in the field of oil and gas extraction had the highest average annual salary at $150,400, while those employed by other office services came in second with an annual mean income of $149,100.
-California, Ohio and Texas were the states that employed the most workers per thousand in this occupation, while New Jersey, Delaware, and Wyoming had the highest annual mean wages (www.bls.org).
+According to the U.S. Bureau of Labor Statistics (BLS), industrial production managers, which is a related occupation, earned a mean annual salary of $113,370 in 2018.
+Quality managers in the field of scientific research and development services had the highest average annual salary at $149,600, while those employed by management of companies and enterprises came in second with an annual mean income of $142,960.
+California, Michigan and Texas were the states that employed the most workers per thousand in this occupation, while New Hampshire, Delaware, and New Jersey had the highest annual mean wages (www.bls.org).

 Quality Control Manager Duties